nestorcalvo/-BinaryGap/README.md

 # -BinaryGap
 Find longest sequence of zeros in binary representation of an integer.
-Codility Leason 1
+Codility excersice from leason 1.